KaylenaMann/Final_Project/README.md

 ## About The Project

 This project serves as an early-warning system, identifying at-risk schools based on yearly tracked data.
-The data included as features are reapeated yearly, without limitations, making it applicable for potential policymakers to identify at-risk schools a full year in advance, before new tests are released.
+The data included as features are repeated yearly, without limitations, making it applicable for potential policymakers to identify at-risk schools a full year in advance, before new tests are released.
+Or even for individual schools to see their relative risk level.

 Identification of at-risk schools could help guide resource allocation and further investigation, while schools that are overperforming relative to predictions (e.g., predicted to have low proficiency but actually have high proficiency) can be examined more closely to understand what practices aid in their success.

 ## Repository Structure
-### Code (Final_project/code)
+### Code (Final_project/Code)
 The main analysis and modeling pipeline consists of four scripts:

 [`Exploratory.ipynb`](Code/Exploratory.ipynb): Exploratory analysis evaluating multiple modeling approaches: